By

 How TechnoServe is Supporting Coffee Farmers in India

-Over the last five years, TechnoServe India has supported over 10,000 tribal coffee farmers in Andhra Pradesh, 38% of whom are women, through farmer organizations.
+Over the last five years, TechnoServe India, with support from Walmart Foundation, has supported over 10,000 tribal coffee farmers in Andhra Pradesh, 38% of whom are women, through farmer organizations.
 Our focus on training and post-harvest infrastructure, such as eco-friendly wet mills, pulping centers, and cupping labs, has driven progress in sustainable coffee production.
 Additionally, TechnoServe is enhancing market connectivity for smallholder farmers to secure fair and premium prices, ultimately increasing their incomes.

 Shanthi is not just growing coffee, she’s tasting, evaluating, and making sure it meets specialty coffee standards.
 (TechnoServe)